Arnell Ignacio

-Arnaldo Arevalo Ignacio (born March 17, 1964), known professionally as Arnell Ignacio, is a Filipino television personality, actor, singer-songwriter, and public official.
+Arnaldo "Arnell" Arevalo Ignacio (born March 17, 1964) is a Filipino television personality, actor, singer-songwriter, and public official.

 Television career

 Ignacio has hosted several shows, like Chibugan Na!, Kwarta o Kahon, GoBingo, Katok Mga Misis, and K!
-The 1 Million Peso Videoke Challenge, and occasional hosts for ASAP and Wil Time Bigtime.
+The 1 Million Peso Videoke Challenge, and occasional host for ASAP and Wil Time Bigtime.
 He also guest judged for Kakaibang Idol, a special edition of Philippine Idol which was held for contestants with the most notable auditions.

 Politics and government

 In 2004, he declined offers to run as the running mate of former Mayor Mel Mathay, but later vied for a city council seat in Quezon City's 4th district.